fanxiaochen/fanxiaochen.github.io/_posts/2015-12-28-matrix-in-computer-graphics.markdown

 The matrix means **transform** in computer graphics.
 We could use matrix to change the position of object in a reference frame.

 In graphics we mostly consider about linear transform and affine transform.
 Rotation, scaling and orthogonal projection are linear transform.
-By adding **translation**, they'll be affine transforms.
+By adding **translation**, they\'ll be affine transforms.

 What we need to take care is that the **transform** is not an absolute value but a **relative** one(in the world perspective) based on the **reference frame**.
 That is to say if we need to compute a transform of object using matrix, first thing to be considered is in which reference frame the object is. **The transform, the current position and the position after transform are all in one reference frame.**